papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 - Maintainers of parachains under active development, or those that have not yet secured a parachain slot on Kusama or Polkadot, will be assigned a shorter Paseo lease period of two weeks

-This guide will walk you through the process of deploying your blockchain as a parachain on the Paseo TestNet.
-We'll cover generating a customized chain spec, securing a dedicated parachain slot, and finally, setting up and running your parachain.
+This guide will walk you through deploying your blockchain as a parachain on the Paseo TestNet.
+It covers generating a customized chain spec, securing a dedicated parachain slot, and setting up and running your parachain.

 ## Prerequisites